Entry and Exit

 Safety and Security

-Singaporeans are strongly advised to be vigilant and to take the necessary precautions for their personal safety, including avoiding large crowds and monitoring the local news.
+Given the current uncertain situation in Myanmar, Singaporeans are strongly advised to be vigilant and to take precautions for their personal safety, including avoiding crowds and monitoring the local news.
 They should purchase comprehensive travel and medical insurance and be familiar with the terms and coverage.
 Travellers should stay in touch with their family and friends so that they know you are safe.
 Singaporeans are strongly advised to e-Register with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg/

 The Singapore Embassy issues Travel, Security and Health Advisories on our website.
 Please visit the Embassy’s website at www.mfa.gov.sg/yangon for the latest advisories on Myanmar.